How to Standardize Data in R with scale() & dplyr

 In the next section, we demonstrated how to standardize 1) a vector in R using the scale() function and 2) how to standardize a matrix, and 3) the standardization of a dataframe.
 In addition, we looked at how to standardize only numeric columns in a dataframe using the dplyr package and the mutate_if function.
 If you have standardized your data and fitted your model (e.g., a regression), you can plot the prediction interval in R using ggplot2.

-Generally, standardizing data in R is a simple and essential process in data analysis that helps to ensure that variables are on the same scale, making it easier to compare and interpret the results.
+Generally, standardizing data in R is a simple process in data analysis that helps to ensure that variables are on the same scale, making it easier to compare and interpret the results.

 Finally, it is essential to understand the nature of the data and the research question before deciding whether to standardize variables.
 Standardization may sometimes be unnecessary or inappropriate, and other transformations may be more suitable.
 However, standardizing variables can be essential to ensure that data analysis is accurate and reliable.